Nalini combines her love of meaning, analysis, and critical thinking with movies, media, and discussion to bring a

 - Katniss' feelings for anyone other than Prim and for anything other than surviving are unknown or unclear and come to be known to us and to Katniss only as Katniss herself begins to know them.
 This does not mean that she does not feel or that she is incapable of feeling, but rather than in order to cope and survive in the world, she leaves her feelings on the back burner where she does not have to deal with them or where she does not have to make sense of them, and focuses on what she needs to.

 The primary catalyst for The Hunger Games is when Katniss volunteers to take Prim's place in the 74th Hunger Games.
 This act was not a calculated or planned but was done out of sacrifice, to protect Prim from the games and to give Prim a chance at life.
 In the process, Katniss risks forsaking her own life.

 After volunteering to take Prim's place in the games, Katniss is quickly swept up into the surreal and twisted world of games preparation, Capitol culture and media, and then the actual games.
 Through all of this Katniss has to learn to maneuver a social and media minefield as well as the actual field of the games.
-Katniss has to develop and draw upon social skills that she does not have, and on top of that she has to use these skills in order to obtain the favor of an audience that watches a game in which she may very well lose her life and have to kill others who are fighting for their own lives, all for entertainment.
+Katniss has to develop and draw upon social skills that she does not have, and she has to use these skills in order to obtain the favor of an audience that watches a game in which she may very well lose her life and have to kill others who are fighting for their own lives, all for entertainment.
 This is no easy feat and not easy for anyone to stomach.

 While Katniss never comes to stomach it, she does come to accept the fact that if she wants to live she has to "play the game" in more than one sense and on more than one level.
 This is a reality throughout the series that Katniss comes to increasingly accept, although not always willingly and normally without knowing what the outcome will be.